Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 | ETX (0x03) | 1 | 5+x |
 | Reply: Binary Data Response ([Msg Type 0x22](#msg-type-0x22-binary-data-response)) |   |   |

-The payload of the binary data needs to adhere to protocols understood by myGeotab.
+The payload of the binary data needs to adhere to protocols understood by MyGeotab.
 MIME protocol is one these protocols.
 Please see [Appendix C](#appendix-c-using-binary-data-messages-to-transfer-mime-data) for implementation details.

 ### Msg Type 0x87: Third-Party Data as Priority Status Data